 27 Oct Custom Kitchen for your Custom Home

 A kitchen is often the heart of your home.
 A place to gather, share a meal, and entertain friends and family.
-When building your custom home, think about the key features your kitchen needs.
+When building a custom home in middle Tennessee, think about the key features your kitchen needs.
 Here, we outline some top trends in kitchens to help guide you as you design your dream space.
+Tennessee Valley Homes, Inc. provides the finest in unsurpassed craftsmanship, innovative design and meticulous project management for custom and semi-custom homes in Brentwood, TN, Franklin, Nashville, Arrington and Thompson Station, TN.
+Contact us today!

 It’s hard to believe that white kitchens could get any more popular.
 But the preference for white cabinets continues to soar.
 And layering white on white — white backsplashes beneath white cabinets on white countertops — was spotlighted in recent Best in American Living Awards presented by the National Association of Home Builders.
 Whirlpool’s White Ice collection, with its glass-like glossy sheen, is being hailed as the first appliance exterior to rival stainless steel.
 White appliances are so much easier to keep clean than stainless, which smudges if you as much as look at it.
 Plus, the new icy look is simple, cool, and able to blend into transitional and contemporary styles.
 And since stainless has filtered down to the masses, it no longer has that expensive and exclusive cache it once had.
 But white will always have staying power.